 In his first head coaching position, Les' resume continued to build at Bradley.
 The Braves averaged better than 20 wins in five seasons from 2005 to 2010, while racking up 10 postseason wins the that time.
 Along the way, Les became the first coach to win games in four different postseason tournaments in NCAA history.

 Les' coaching career has been defined by more than just wins and losses, however.
-Of the 26 seniors he has coached in nine years, 24 have earned their degrees, while the other two are currently playing professional basketball overseas.
+Of the 26 seniors he has coached in his first nine years, 24 have earned their degrees, while the other two are currently playing professional basketball overseas.
 Under Les' direction, Bradley set a program record for grade point average and had 11 team members earn a spot on the Bradley Athletic Director's Honor Roll during the 2009-10 academic year for posting a minimum 3.0 semester GPA during at least one of the two grading periods that year.

 Inheriting a team that produced a 9-20 record during the 2001-02 season, Les laid a solid foundation for a program that re-emerged as a force in the Missouri Valley Conference.
 Les finished with a 152-140 record in nine seasons as Bradley's head man, having directed the Braves to the Sweet 16s of the 2006 NCAA Tournament and 2007 National Invitation Tournament, followed by runner-up finishes in the inaugural College Basketball Invitational (2008) and CollegeInsider.com Postseason Tournament (2009).